• Skip to primary navigation

 • It contains higher levels of total protein, methionine, and lysine when compared with many other grains

-• It is rich in essential fatty acids such as linoleic and alpha-linolenic acid
+• It is rich in essential fatty acids including linoleic and alpha-linolenic acid

-• It contains high concentrations of antioxidants including alpha-tocopherol and gamma-tocopherol
+• It contains antioxidants including alpha-tocopherol and gamma-tocopherol

 Why quinoa is not paleo: